 The Yellowstone Angler is situated close to the Yellowstone River just south of Livingston, Montana.
-Within an hours drive we have a multitude of large western rivers, spring creeks, high mountain streams, local and private lakes, as well as Yellowstone National Park all at our fingertips.
+Within just an hour’s drive, you’ll find a multitude of large western rivers, spring creeks, high mountain streams, local and private lakes, as well as Yellowstone National Park all at our fingertips.

-The Paradise Valley spring creeks: Armstrong’s, DePuy’s, and Nelson’s, are located six to eight miles south of Livingston and are easily accessible by car.
-The spring creeks are small, crystal clear meadow streams loaded with beautiful, wild fish.
+The Paradise Valley spring creeks — Armstrong’s, DePuy’s, and Nelson’s — are located six to eight miles south of Livingston and are easily accessible by car.
+The spring creeks are small, crystal-clear meadow streams loaded with beautiful, wild fish.
 These streams bubble up from underground aquifers, and are unaffected by runoff like our other freestone rivers and streams.
-Their rich waters, flowing at a constant 52-60 degrees, produce dependable, and often heavy hatches, all season long.
+Their rich waters, flowing at a constant 52-60 degrees, produce dependable and often heavy hatches all season long.

-The Upper Madison is a very scenic, and although it does see a lot of boat traffic, the fish (on average) are a little thicker than those on the Yellowstone.
-During the fall the same lake run browns will come up to spawn and there can be some serious hogs caught on streamers.
+The Upper Madison, although a little further by car than the Lower Madison, is home to some amazingly healthy brown trout.
+During the epic Salmonfly hatch, big, fat browns will come up out of the lake into the river and chase these big bugs all the way up to Quake Lake.
+The Upper Madison is very picturesque and, although it does see a lot of boat traffic, the fish (on average) are a little thicker than those on the Yellowstone.
+During the fall, the same lake-run browns will come up to spawn and there can be some serious hogs caught on streamers.
 Through the summer we are typically fishing stoneflies, caddis, and attractor nymphs.

-This world-famous national park offers anglers endless angling opportunites throughout the summer and fall.
-Whether you are looking to fish close to the road, or prefer to hike into Yellowstone’s pristine backcountry our guides are prepared to show you the trip of a lifetime.
+This world-famous national park offers anglers endless angling opportunities throughout the summer and fall.
+Whether you are looking to fish close to the road or prefer to hike into Yellowstone’s pristine backcountry, our guides are prepared to show you the trip of a lifetime.

 In general, the most epic fishing takes place in hard to find, “off the beaten path” areas.
 You might get lucky and find one of these spots on your own through exploring, but by booking a guide you are guaranteed to find these “stash waters.”
 Many of the our favorite spots require a 2-6 mile round trip hike.
 Die hard anglers who are in excellent shape can take 10 mile round trip “hike and strike” trips.
 During the summer we like to focus in the North Eastern section of the park, primarily fishing for native cutthroat trout and brook trout.
 During October our guides like to fish for big lake browns that are in the process of “running up” to spawn later in November…